xBytez/aperturescience/README.md

 * What's the license on this sofware?

-Please check LICENSE.md
+Creative Commons Attribution-ShareAlike 4.0 International

+Check LICENSE.md or visit http://creativecommons.org/licenses/by-sa/4.0/

-* Will there be a Portal 2 version
+* Will there be a Portal 2/Want you gone version

-Yes, in the portal2 branch there is a WIP, I don't have the UI quite done yet, feel free to submit pull requests!
+Yes, there is a WIP in the portal2 folder, I don't have the UI quite done yet, feel free to submit pull requests!